 (1) Be sure the learning matches your child’s skills.

-If your child is faced with learning that is too hard for them on a daily basis, this will cause stress, which will deplete their energy and focus to learn in the first place.
+If your child is faced with learning that is too hard for them on a daily basis, this will cause stress, which will deplete their energy and focus to learn.
 Collaborate with teachers on reducing task demands until your child feels capable and confident, then build skills from there.

 (2) Build connections and trust between the home family and the school family.

 Sometimes, children will “throw their teacher under the bus” when resisting going to school.
-These are crucial moments when you have to lean on your knowledge and trust of your child’s teacher to align with them as the person you are trusting to support your child in your absence.
+These are crucial moments when you have to lean on your knowledge and trust of your child’s teacher to align with them as the person you are trusting to support your child during the day.
 If you don’t trust the teacher, it’s hard to reassure your child.
 Make sure your child knows they are safe both at home and at school, and make sure they see that you believe they are safe, too.

 (3) Reinforce school routines, predictability, and plans for support.